 Patricia Castaldi has been dancing up a storm here at ACT since Sweet Charity in 2006.
 Her roster of ACT performances also includes The Wedding Singer, 9 to 5, Footloose, The Full Monty, and West Side Story.
 Patty has also volunteered backstage with our Junior Troupe production of Singin' in the Rain, Shrek, and On the Town.
 When Patty's not volunteering backstage, she is serving treats at ACT's concession stand.
 Patty hails from Yonkers!

 Sally Fitz - a Yonkers native - has served as ACT’s webmaster since 2014.
 In the very distant past, Sally performed in ACT’s mainstage productions, including Guys and Dolls, West Side Story, Fiddler on the Roof, and Castlelot.
 She was a member of ACT’s Godspell touring company and Falling Rock Zone improvisation troupe.
-More recently, ACT produced a staged reading of Sally’s original screenplay, Cake and Candles.
+In April 2019, ACT produced a staged reading of Sally’s original screenplay, Cake and Candles.
 Sally has worked in business, farming, and higher education.
 After a 32-year hiatus, Sally is delighted to return to ACT’s board.

 Janice, Robin, and Carmela photos by Marietta Fitz.